blockpen/wordpress-woocommerce-payment-gateway/README.txt

 = Configuring Blockpen Gateway =

 * You will need to set up an account on https://console.blockpen.tech
-* Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see Coinbase in the table of payment gateways.
+* Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see Blockpen in the table of payment gateways.
 * Clicking the Manage button on the right hand side will take you into the settings page, where you can configure the plugin for your store.

 **Note: If you are running version of WooCommerce older than 3.4.x your Blockpen Gateway tab will be underneath the WooCommerce > Settings > Checkout tab**